Abdelrahman-elhussien/Abdelrahman-elhussien/README.md

 # 👋 **HELLO THERE**

-I’m **Abdelrahman Elhussien** — a Computer and Communication Engineering undergraduate passionate about **Machine Learning, Computer Vision, and Problem Solving**.
+I’m **Abdelrahman Elhussien**, a Computer and Communication Engineering undergraduate passionate about **Machine Learning, Computer Vision, and Problem Solving**.

 🎓 **Undergraduate Computer Science Student**
 🧠 **Interested in AI, Data Science, and Software Engineering**